-Table 8: Goals and corresponding indicators for the OSHub Skil Archive evaluation.
+Table 6.8: Goals and corresponding indicators for the OSHub Skil Archive evaluation.

-OSHUB GOALS INDICATORS Track the skills being used by the learners during the OSHub project Count of responses per skill and per OSHub Track the specific skills learners feel they are developing Change of skill count over time Gain an understanding of how learners are de- veloping these skills during the OSHub project Qualitative responses from question two Identify if this skill development is inlign with the original objectives and values of OSHub Comparison of high scoring skills and reflective answers with local goals of each OS Hub
+OSHUB GOALS INDICATORS Track the skills being used by the learners during the OSHub project.
+Count of responses per skill and per OSHub.
+Track the specific skills learners Change of skill count over time feel they are developing.

+Change of skill count over time.

+Gain an understanding of how learners are developing these skills during the OSHub project.

+Identify if this skill development is in line with the original objectives and values of OSHub.